RSS3-Network/Node-Automated-Deployer/README.md

 Your `config.yaml` must be placed in the `config` subdirectory, at the same level as the `node-automated-deployer` script.

-### Upgrade
+### Upgrading

+One can check what has changed in the [Changelog](https://github.com/RSS3-Network/Node/releases).

-If you are upgrading from an older version, please replace the `config.yaml` file with the new one (generated from [Explorer](https://explorer.rss3.io/)) or modify the configurations according to the [Deployment Guide](https://docs.rss3.io/guide/operator/deployment/guide#configuration-options).
+ℹ️ When upgrading, please ensure to update your `config.yaml` file or modify the configurations according to the [Deployment Guide](https://docs.rss3.io/guide/operator/deployment/guide#configuration-options).

+⚠️ Please read the release notes carefully before upgrading, especially for major version changes.

+New major versions may contain incompatible breaking changes.

-#### Upgrading from v1.0.x or older to v1.1.x
+#### Upgrading from v1.0.x to v1.1.x

+When upgrading from v1.0.x or older to v1.1.x, the `rss` component has breaking changes:

 ```yaml
 component: